 The purpose of the Yuba Water Agency Groundwater Management Plan is to build on and formalize the successful management of the county’s groundwater resource through the development of a framework for implementing future activities.

-The agency works cooperatively to manage groundwater resources with its member unit water suppliers, which include:
+The agency works cooperatively to manage groundwater resources with its eight member unit water suppliers, which include:

 - Brophy Water District

 - Browns Valley Irrigation District